Overmedication may lead to increased risk of falls

 To avoid overdoing medication, individuals may want to keep a log that tracks all of their doses.
 This way, one can share the information with a physician so that it can be evaluated for safety.

-Having an automatic pill dispenser, such as medical alert system, can also help manage medication.
-This device will notify an older adult when it's time to take certain medications and, if they aren't taken on time, can sound a medical alarm.
+Having an automatic pill dispenser, or using one of the available medical alert systems, can also help manage medication.
+This device will notify an older adult when it’s time to take certain medications and, if they aren’t taken on time, can sound a medical alarm.